yangjunx21/yangjunx21.github.io/_pages/about.md

 - 🎉 Our Paper `Guiding not Forcing: Enhancing the Transferability of Jailbreaking Attacks on LLMs via Removing Superfluous Constraints` is accepted by ACL 2025 Main!
 Please refer to our [code](https://github.com/thu-coai/TransferAttack) and [paper](https://arxiv.org/abs/2503.01865) for more details.

+- 🎉 Our Paper `BARREL: Boundary-Aware Reasoning for Factual and Reliable LRMs` is released.

 - 🎉 After months of hard work and collaboration, http://CAMEL-AI.org just release its new project Loong🐉.
 I'm delighted to be an contributor in it, mainly leading the safety and security domain team.
 I believe verifiable synthesis for complex questions will be an highly important issue for future LLM development.
 Here is our project [link](https://github.com/camel-ai/loong).

 - 🎉 AISafetyLab github [repo](https://github.com/thu-coai/AISafetyLab) released, please give us a star QwQ.